bigbluebutton/deepspeech-web/README.md

 sudo tar xvf audio-0.6.1.tar.gz
 ```

-8. If you want to update the deepspeech version in future (depending on if you want to use the gpu or not - only install 1)
+8. If you want to update the deepspeech version in future (depending on if you want to use the gpu or not - only install 1 `both pip & pip3`)
 ```
 pip install deepspeech==0.6.1
+pip3 install deepspeech==0.6.1

 pip install deepspeech-gpu==0.6.1
+pip3 install deepspeech-gpu==0.6.1
 ```

 Now we need to replace our old deepspeech with the new one in `home/deepspeech/temp`